kenchris/urlpattern-polyfill/README.md

 const {URLPattern} = require("urlpattern-polyfill");;
 globalThis.URLPattern = URLPattern
 ```
 > ## Note:
+> The line with `// @ts-ignore: Property 'UrlPattern' does not exist ` is needed in some environments because before you load the polyfill it might not be available, and the feature-check in the if statement gives an TypeScript error.
+The whole idea is that it loads when its not there.

+> ## Note:
 > No matter how you load the polyfill, when there is no implementation in your environment, it will _always_ add it to the global object.